private-retrieval/fund/README.md

 We will respond to the issue to help ensure a complete application.
 We may also ask for clarifications and/or modifications.
 Once the application is complete, it will be submitted to our advisory board for review.

-## About the Legal Structure
+## About the Fund
-[Arcological Association](https://arcological.xyz/) is an innovative intermediary between funders and specific teams in the digital public good space.
-Their mission is to serve as a connective thread, streamlining funding processes and enhancing transparency, decentralization, accountability, and alignment.
-They source and support promising initiatives based on the specific objectives of their funders, providing comprehensive support and targeted funding to drive impactful initiatives.
+The private retrieval fund is housed within the [Open Impact Foundation](https://openimpact.foundation/), an intermediary between funders and beneficiaries.
+They support digital public goods by acting as a fiscal sponsor, providing both charitable status and legal separation for directed donation-based capital pools.

 ## Contact
 - Telegram: [here](https://t.me/+9lK8EcLcjRUwZGJh)